 Investment Trust Company v.
 HMRC

-Jonathan Swift QC appears for HMRC in this case arising out of overpayments of VAT over a number of years.
+Jonathan Swift KC appears for HMRC in this case arising out of overpayments of VAT over a number of years.

 Totel v HMRC